deringur/OpticalTracking/README.md

 ### 4) Adding a New Needle Model

 - Locate IGT > Create Models and click "Create Needle."
-- Go to the Data module and insert a new transform labeled "StylusTipToStylus."
+- Go to the Data module and insert a new transform labeled "StylusTipToStylus" in the "Transform Hierarchy" tab
 - Drag the new needle model into it and rename it "StylusTip."

 ### 5) Pivot and Spin Calibration